Connecticut Assault on an Officer Lawyer

 Interactions with law enforcement officers can often be fraught with tension, fear, and misunderstandings, which can lead to serious consequences for citizens.

-When encounters of this nature turn contentious, the potential for a Connecticut assault on a police officer arrest increases significantly, posing a true threat to the liberty, reputation and future prospects of the accused.
+When encounters of this nature turn contentious, the potential for assault on a police officer arrest increases significantly, posing a true threat to the liberty, reputation and future prospects of the accused.

 Defining the Charge

 While law enforcement officials routinely treat the offense of assault on a police officer as being an entirely subjective concept over which they have nearly unlimited descriptive discretion, the Connecticut legislature has in fact provided a specific definition of the crime, which is articulated at Conn.
 Gen. Stat.
 Ann. § 53a-167c.
 A Connecticut assault on an officer attorney can help an individual determine the specifics of their charge.

 The statute states that an individual is guilty of this offense if they, with the intention of keeping an officer from carrying out their proper duties, actually cause the officer physical harm.

 As many legal professionals would agree, the problem with the statute is that the requisite injuries in Connecticut arrests for assault on police officers have been liberally interpreted to require little more than physical pain to be suffered.

 Also of note is the statutory requirement that the intent to interfere with official duties is what matters for purpose of arrest and conviction, not any intent to produce injuries.
 This distinction favors law enforcement and prosecutors, as it is far easier to demonstrate intent to prevent performance of duties than to physically harm an officer.

 Though the statute at issue is typically used to charge individuals with assaulting law enforcement officers specifically, it has been drafted to encompass physical altercations with a broader range of public personnel, emergency responders, and others, including: